Pinaki82/Debian-minimal/Epson Linux/Changing Epson LQ-310 Font Settings on Linux.md

 **Header and Footer:** A font size of **6 to 9** is appropriate for text in the header and footer sections, with **7** being the most common option.
 Text styles such as bold, italic, and underline are not recommended for use.

+_IMP:_ Also, include a **footer** text like '**Cont'd...**' or '**Cont...**'; if not, the printer will assume there is sufficient space at the bottom, and the top header should be positioned 2 cm below the top (instead of the actual content).
+As a consequence, you will have less room than the recommended 2 cm at the bottom of the page.

 **One piece of advice:** Use papers from the same bunch.
 The photocopy will reflect any discrepancies in colour and texture.

 Use the script `pdf-single-page-legal-a4.sh` along with the desktop entry `pdf-single-page-legal-a4.desktop` to print the remaining pages.